renz0ca/example-project/.github/actions/add_tags/README.md

   pull-requests: write
 ```

-*For more information refer to: [release-please-action](https://github.com/google-github-actions/release-please-action#workflow-permissions).*
+*For more information, refer to: [release-please-action](https://github.com/google-github-actions/release-please-action#workflow-permissions).*